Gui37/Java_with_MySQL/README.md

 # Java_with_MySQL

-This project is about crud operations using java and MySQL
+This project is about CRUD operations using Java and MySQL

 ## Important
-This project uses old java API, meaning: no Lambda, no anonymous functions and etc.
+This project uses old Java API, meaning: no Lambda, no anonymous functions and etc.